profedney/profedney/README.md

-Here's a draft of your GitHub profile README based on the information you provided:

----

 # Hello, I'm prof. Edney 👋

 I'm a **Developer** and **High School Teacher**, passionate about empowering the next generation with the skills to thrive in the digital world.
 I teach **Information Technology** to high school students, blending theory with practical, real-world applications.